wp-plugins/schreikasten/readme.txt

 = Why the strange name? =

-It means shoutbox in german.
+It means shoutbox in German.

 = Why another shoutbox? =